 Knowing the proper amount of life insurance you need is important.
 It is, in fact, the key question.
 How much you need to be insured for depends on a lot of factors.
 Your age, the age of your children, your annual income, your living situation, and the lifestyle of your family are all huge factors.
 Remember that life insurance is meant to replace your income if you pass away.

 You’ll need to consider various factors.
 For example, would your insurance need to cover a university degree for one or more children?
 What about paying off the rest of your mortgage so that your spouse isn’t forced out of the family home?
+For that matter, does your spouse depend on your income or are they financially secure on their own?
 What about funeral costs?
 How much coverage you need depends on your specific situation.
 As a rule of thumb, it’s always better to be over-insured than under-insured.
 If you can afford it, that is.

 There are some additional things to be aware of when shopping for life insurance.
 You will likely need to undergo a physical examination (including a blood and/or urine test) before the insurance company will issue a policy.
 Lifestyle factors such as alcohol or drug consumption and whether you smoke are factored into your policy.
 These things will impact the premiums you pay.

 Keep in mind that life insurance is meant as a risk mitigation tool and not as an investment.
-You should not treat life insurance as an investment vehicle.
+You should not treat life insurance as an investment vehicle (which is one of the biggest knocks on whole life insurance).
 There are better ways to invest your money – from funding a 401k plan to aggressively paying down your mortgage.
 Although there are some types of life insurance plans that allow you receive payouts down the road in exchange for reduced coverage, these are almost always a bad idea.
 Remember that the insurance company’s main goal is to not lose money on your policy.

 Lastly, canceling a life insurance policy prematurely can be complicated and expensive.
 Some insurance companies require you to pay the entire remaining premiums should you want to cancel a term life policy early.
 There’s almost no good reason to cancel a life insurance policy of any kind, since acquiring new coverage will probably be even more expensive as you age.
 Deciding to go completely uninsured is also a bad idea.
 If you’re struggling to pay your premiums, try saving money in other areas instead.
 Lastly, you should never cancel one life insurance policy until a new one is in place.